dgaydukov/cert-aws/sa/files/sa.md

 90  - tcp - 80    - DENY
 100 - all traffic - ALLOW
 ```
+Url-based filter:
+* note that SG can filter only on IP (there is no way to filter traffic based on url)
+* you can use iptables (which can filter based on URL) + SG.
+So SG just open port for all IP or for list of predefined IP addresses, and iptables add additional filter based on url
+* you can use proxy server and puth your ec2 to private subnet.
+This is best solution, cause in proxy server you can do all type of filtering you want.
+Plus proxy can have caching, so second time request don't need to go to outside world, it ca be served from cache
 You can only assign one NACL to one subnet, yet you can assign many SG to same ec2.
 You can't block specific IP with SG, you need to use NACL.
 Stateful - if you send request from your ec2 you will got response even if SG doesn't have any outbound rules
 If you set up NACL (let's say for ssh) you should also add outbound rules (cause nacl are stateless).
 But for ssh outbound port is not 22, it's ephemeral port - When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.